vardumper/extended-htmldocument/README.md

 # ExtendedHTMLDocument
-An opinionated approach to add additional functionality to PHP 8.4's fromidable DOM\HTMLDocument
+An opinionated approach to bringing the HTML speicifations into object-oriented programming and to adding additional functionality to PHP 8.4's fromidable DOM\HTMLDocument.

 ## Installation
 ```